 Yes, automatic recurring payments can be scheduled in fixed amounts, or to cover the monthly interest due.
 Click on your line of credit account in the Complete View, select the “Make a Payment” button, and click “Review Statement and Setup Payment.”
 Next, click “Automatic Payment Rules” and select your method of payment (or create one), and specify the automatic payment rule you wish to apply.

 Can I appeal a denied line of credit application?
 How?

 Can I adjust my pledged collateral account structure (add/remove collateral accounts)?

 Yes, you can adjust your pledged collateral account structure by filling out an Amendment to Line of Credit and Security Agreement form.
-You can retrieve this from the Forms and Apps section online, or by calling 800-ETRADE-1 (800-387-2331) to speak with an E*TRADE representative for directions.
+You can retrieve this from the Forms and Apps section online, or by calling 800-387-2331 to speak with a representative for directions.